geomagpy/MARTAS/README.md

 Make sure to disconnect the Arduino, before manipulating its sensor configuration.
 You can check the Arduino independently by looking at Arduino/Tools/SerialMonitor (make sure that MARTAS processes are not running).

+**IMPORTANT NOTE**: for active access it is sometimes necessary to start the SerialMonitor from arduino before starting MARTAS.
+The reason is not clarified yet.
+This is important after each reboot.

 ### TODO